Shashank1719/Hackathon/README.md

 ## Installation & Usage 📦

-If you have Xammp and Qt creator then u can download code zip fileand check my project or else watch youtube video
+If you have Xammp and Qt creator then u can download code zip file and check my project or else watch youtube video

 ## Expected Outcomes 💯